pvgenuchten/training-gitops-sdi/docs/7-providing-map-services.md

 You can also try the url in QGIS.
 Add a WMS layer, of service http://localhost/ows/data?request=GetCapabilities&service=WMS.

 GeoDataCrawler uses default (gray) styling for vector and an average classification for grids.
-You can finetune the styling of layers through the [robot section in index.yml](https://github.com/pvgenuchten/pyGeoDataCrawler?tab=readme-ov-file#layer-styling) or by providing an [Styled Layer Descriptor](https://www.ogc.org/standards/sld/) (sld) file for a layer, as {name}.sld.
+You can finetune the styling of layers through the [robot section in index.yml](https://github.com/pvgenuchten/pyGeoDataCrawler?tab=readme-ov-file#layer-styling) or by providing an [Styled Layer Descriptor](https://www.ogc.org/standards/sld/) (SLD) file for a layer, as `{name}.sld`.
 Sld files can be created using QGIS (export style as SLD).

 ---